Romantic farm stay, regenerative agriculture and... mischievous miniature goats?

 For fresh-air adventures head up the road to Penguin Mountain Bike Park or the Dial Range – a standout winter walking destination for Lisa and Brad.
 Cruise Leven Canyon, descend into the magical underworld at Gunns Plains Caves or after meeting the goats why not visit a dairy or truffle farm.
 Indulge in cheese, chocolate, whisky and wine on the Tasting Trail or enjoy a day trip to Table Cape, Stanley or even Cradle Mountain.

 Immersive farm experiences are found right across the island – from farm stays to behind-the-scenes tours, foraging for wild food to cooking classes, cellar doors to farm gates, paddock-to-plate dining to farmers’ markets.
-Meet the makers or get inspired at agriCULTURED (3 August), a food and art festival held in Launceston, a UNESCO City of Gastronomy.
-Offerings include farm tours, community conversations, delicious workshops and other sensorily stimulating surprises.
+Meet the makers and get inspired at Tasmanian festivals and events that celebrate local harvests, seasonal flavours and sustainable produce.

 Stay in the know